Vernon Fiddler: Playing career

 Undrafted, Fiddler played in the Western Hockey League with the Kelowna Rockets and the Medicine Hat Tigers before turning pro in 2001.
 As a free agent, Fiddler played the 2001–02 season with the Roanoke Express of the ECHL and the Norfolk Admirals of the American Hockey League.

 On May 6, 2002, Fiddler was signed by the Nashville Predators and was assigned to affiliate, the Milwaukee Admirals.
 He later made his NHL debut with the Predators in November 2002, and played 19 NHL games during the 2002–03 season.
 In the 2003–04 season Fiddler helped the Admirals win the Calder Cup.
 Fiddler spent the next 2 years playing between the Predators and the Admirals before playing his first full NHL season in 2006–07.

 On July 1, 2009, after playing 305 games for the Predators, Fiddler signed as a free agent with the Phoenix Coyotes.
 He recorded his first career NHL hat trick on November 12, 2010, against Miikka Kiprusoff of the Calgary Flames.

 Fiddler signed with the Dallas Stars as a free agent to a three-year contract on July 1, 2011.

 On July 2, 2014, after testing free-agency, Fiddler re-signed with the Stars on a two-year contract.
 During his tenure with the Stars, Fiddler immersed himself amongst the leadership group as an alternate captain.

 On February 29, 2016, Fiddler played in his 800th regular season NHL game.
 Fiddler assisted on Dallas's first goal and later scored the tying goal with 1:31 left in the third period to send the game into overtime.
 Fiddler and the Stars would go on to lose 3-2 in overtime to the Detroit Red Wings.
-Fiddler is one of two active undrafted players who have played in 800 career NHL games.
-The other being Alexandre Burrows.
+At the time, Fiddler was one of two active undrafted players who have played in 800 career NHL games, the other being Alexandre Burrows.

 Fiddler scored his 100th career NHL goal on March 4, 2016, as a member of the Dallas Stars.
 The empty net goal came in a win against the New Jersey Devils.

 On July 1, 2016, after five seasons with the Stars, Fiddler signed a one-year $1.25 million free agent contract with the New Jersey Devils.
 In the 2016–17 season, Fiddler struggled to find his offensive game as the Devils' fourth-line centre.
 Having contributed just 3 points in 39 games, he was traded by the Devils, back to the Predators in exchange for a 4th-round pick in the 2017 draft on February 4, 2017.

 At the age of 37, Fiddler announced his retirement from the NHL on Wednesday, September 13, 2017 in a Players Tribune article.
 Fiddler ended his career having played playing a total of 877 games in the NHL with 104 goals and 157 assists, for a total of 261 points.